-The TPM Telltale Light will illuminate in the instrument cluster, a "LOW TIRE PRESSURE"

-message will display in the EVIC, and a chime will sound when tire pressure is low in one or more of the four active road tires.
-Should this occur, you should stop as soon as possible, check the inflation pressure of each tire on your vehicle, and inflate each tire to the vehicle's recommended cold placard pressure value.
-Once the system receives the updated tire pressures, the system will automatically update and the TPM Telltale Light will turn off.
-The vehicle may need to be driven for up to 20 minutes above 15 mph (24 km/h) in order for the TPMS to receive this information.
+The "Tire Pressure Monitoring Telltale Light" will illuminate in the instrument cluster, a "LOW TIRE PRESSURE" message will display in the EVIC, and a chime will sound when tire pressure is low in one or more of the four active road tires.
+An "Inflate to XX" message will also be displayed.
+Should this occur, you should stop as soon as possible, check the inflation pressure of each tire on your vehicle, and inflate each tire to the vehicle's recommended cold placard pressure value as shown in the "Inflate to XX" message.
+Once the system receives the updated tire pressures, the system will automatically update and the "Tire Pressure Monitoring Telltale Light" and "LOW TIRE PRESSURE" message will turn off.
+The vehicle may need to be driven for up to 20 minutes above 15 mph (25 km/h) in order for the TPMS to receive this information.